ms/buildtogether.tech/src/process/index.md

 4:05 p.m.
 :   You can now start work on the feature you want to add, which translates part
-    of the program's internal data structure into a blob of [% g json %]JSON[% /g %] to send to a web server.
+    of the program's internal data structure into a blob of [% g json "JSON" %] to send to a web server.
 You have an hour less to do this than you originally planned, but that's OK: by fixing bugs first, you've avoided the all-too-common situation of only half the code working when the project is "done".
 Again, the first step is to create a new branch